 - 1. Change in oxygenation index (OI) from baseline to day 3, 7, 14 and 28 - 2.
 Change in sequential organ failure assessment (SOFA) score from baselines to day 3, 7, 14 and 28 - 3.
-All cause mortality 28 days post randomisation - 4.
-Mortality at (first) discharge from ICU - 5.
-Mortality at (first) discharge from hospital - 6.
+Non pulmonary organ failure free days, (defined as the number of days in the first 28 days after randomisation that the patient has none of: cardiovascular support, renal support, liver support or neurological support). - 4.
+All cause mortality 28 days post randomisation - 5.
+Mortality at (first) discharge from critical care - 6.
+Mortality at (first) discharge from hospital - 7.
 Mortality at 12 months post randomisation